persistenceOne/comdexCrust/README.md

     --gas-adjuestment=1.0

 ```
-> Minimun amount is 1steak
+Minimun amount is 1commit

+>To avoid the ddos attack on the validator, it recommanded to follow youre own implementation of securing validator or use [Sentry node architecture](https://forum.cosmos.network/t/sentry-node-architecture-overview/454)

 ### Delegator : Delegate tokens to Validator